dstroot/blog-next/_posts/2011-06-10-corporate-icloud.md

 ---
 title: The Corporate iCloud
-excerpt: 'Apple’s announcements at this year’s WWDC keynote will have far reaching effects.
+excerpt: Apple’s announcements at this year’s WWDC keynote will have far reaching effects.
 Much has already been written about the impacts to you and me as consumers of Apple products.
-But let’s stop and think for a moment about how this will affect our perceptions about technology, and how that will translate into the corporate IT space.'
+But let’s stop and think for a moment about how this will affect our perceptions about technology, and how that will translate into the corporate IT space.
 coverImage: /assets/blog/img/icloud2.jpg
 date: "2011-06-10"
+published: "true"
 author:
   name: Dan Stroot
   picture: /assets/blog/authors/dan.jpeg
 ogImage:
   url: /assets/blog/img/icloud2.jpg
-seoURL: "/2011/06/10/corporate-icloud/"
+seoURL: ""
 ---

 >Apple’s announcements at this year’s WWDC keynote will have far reaching effects.
 Much has already been written about the impacts to you and me as consumers of Apple products.
 But let’s stop and think for a moment about how this will affect our perceptions about technology, and how that will translate into the corporate IT space.